 There are a lot of misses this week.
 For starters, there are two Ghost games.
 Ghost Recon Breakpoint and Ghostbusters: The Video Game Remastered.

 Ghost Recon Breakpoint is getting the worst reviews I have seen a major Ubisoft game get since that ill-conceived motion-controlled launch title on the Xbox One, Fighter Within.
 Between the bugs, copy and paste cheapness, and excessive microtransactions it has turned at least one usually levelheaded YouTube reviewer into a frothing madman.

 Ghostbusters: The Video Game Remastered is what it says on the tin.
 It is a barebones remaster of a ten-year-old game that no-one was clamoring for.
 The original Ghostbusters game was best known for its story as the principal cast members from the films were involved in the game’s production.
 All the main Ghostbusters in the films (Dan Aykroyd, Harold Ramis, Bill Murray, and Ernie Hudson) lent their voices and likenesses to the in-game characters.
 In addition, Dan Aykroyd and Harold Ramis wrote much of the game’s script.

-Anyway, like I said, I did find one game that barely qualified to go on my to buy some time in the possible future list.
+Anyway, like I said, I found one game that barely qualified to go on my to buy some time in the possible future list.
 Not high on the list mind you but beggars can’t be choosers.

 Legrand Legacy: Tale Of The Fatebounds